 If you have the pdf of an article, you can use Autocomplete Paper to fetch the reference details from PubMed, Google Scholar, CrossRef, Web of Science, or JSTOR and import it directly into your library (Web of Science and JSTOR require access privileges and ip authentication).

-Use the built-in Online Search browser to navigate to web sites containing the full text or pdf of the references you have found.
+Use the built-in Online Search browser in a separate window or integrated with the reference library to navigate to Web sites containing the full text or pdf of the references you have found.
 Download both the reference and the pdf or web page in one step.
 This is automatically available for PubMed, Web of Science, JSTOR, Amazon, Google Scholar, and arXiv, but you can navigate to any site and download pdfs/web pages.
 You can just as easily automatically create an "Internet" reference for any web page you find, with the title, URL, and date of access already entered.
 Data detectors let you also find and import embedded reference metadata from sites like JSTOR, CiteULike, Copac, Wikipedia, OCLC WorldCat, and more.

 Reference surfing on PubMed

 Reference detection on CiteULike